About Ncorpi\(\mathcal{O}\,\)N

 };

-where the reserved keyword typ can denote double, long double or float, depending on the required numerical precision.
-This choice is such that sizeof(struct moonlet) is equal to a line of processor cache (generally 64 bytes), when typ = double.
+where the reserved keyword typ has been defined as double.
+This choice is such that sizeof(struct moonlet) is equal to a line of processor cache (generally 64 bytes).

 Mutual interactions